- Understanding the Importance of Site Reliability Engineering in FinOps

 Automating reduces human errors and improves efficiency.
 Automation enables scaling infrastructure rapidly to meet increasing demand.
 This ensures high availability and reliability.

 Automation applies to various SRE aspects in FinOps.
 This includes provisioning infrastructure, deployment pipelines, managing configurations, and responding to incidents.
-FinTech companies adopt infrastructure-as-code practices.
+FinTech companies adopt FinTech infrastructure reliability-as-code practices.

 They use tools like Ansible, Jenkins, and GitLab CI/CD.
 This allows the automation of critical processes consistently across environments.